Loading

 • 1 tablespoon Worcestershire sauce

-• 1 cup barbecue Sauce (your favorite, or see Southwestern Barbecue Sauce)
+• 1 cup barbecue sauce (your favorite, or see Southwestern Barbecue Sauce)

 • 1 teaspoon salt